In this article, we will see a comparison of steganography tools in images. We will use Aletheia to determine which tools are harder to detect.

 Steghide

-Steghide is a very popular steganography method, perhaps the most popular for JPEG images.
-It has held up quite well over the years, but currently there are much better methods.
+Steghide is a steganography method that’s perhaps the most popular for JPEG images.